Actuarial-Control-Cycle-T1-2024/PLUS-ADVISORY/README.md

 ## Project Timeline
 The chart below depicts the workflow progression of Plus Advisory's consultants in developing the solution.
 ![Timeline (1)](https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011854/4132fb2e-3e7f-4265-85b9-f3149fec1b2d)

 ## EDA

 ## Assumptions

 ## Risk Management
 Significant quantitative and qualitative risks that may arise from the implementation of the health incentive program for SuperLife were identified and assessed.
-For each risk, ratings of the magnitude of impact and the possibility of occurrence are provided in [image](Likelihood.png), alongside relevant mitigation strategies deduced to address these risks, outlined in the table below.
+For each risk, ratings of the magnitude of impact and the possibility of occurrence are provided in this [risk matrix](Likelihood.png), alongside relevant mitigation strategies deduced to address these risks, outlined in the table below.

 > Risks and Mitigation Strategies